Color receives emergency use authorization for unmonitored COVID-19 testing technology

 Today, Color, a leading health technology company based in the Bay Area, announced it has received an Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration to offer COVID-19 testing without clinical monitoring.
 The Color test now supports unmonitored testing both at-home as well as onsite for congregate settings, making it unique in the U.S.

 This update to Color’s testing process is part of the company’s strategy to further increase access to COVID-19 testing by addressing technical, supply chain, and logistical bottlenecks in the testing process.
-Building on Color’s track record, this EUA is unique in being explicitly designed for large population and public health initiatives rather than consumer-initiated testing.
+Building on Color’s track record, this EUA is unique in being explicitly designed for large populations and public health initiatives rather than consumer-initiated testing.

 “COVID-19 testing access is difficult because it is not a single problem – it’s an array of distinct, but connected, problems.
 The country needs a set of holistic solutions that solve each part of the chain of testing bottlenecks, and that is what we strive for at Color,” said Color CEO Othman Laraki.
 “This EUA enables us to dramatically increase the availability and accessibility of testing in high-risk, high-exposure contexts, which we believe is essential to supporting a safe re-opening of our society.”